-Metric 2 - New supply delivered 2023: 43.2%; Target: 83.4%
+Metric 2 - New supply delivered 2023: N/A; Target: N/A

 This metric considers the number of new housing units developed in the year as a proportion of total units owned at the end of the year.
+As mentioned above the business owned and managed 2 units throughout the year.
+The business also completed development of 124 units which were sold to a sister company.
+In order to ensure that the Legal & General Affordable Homes business does not report new supply in both entities these homes have not been included in the above calculation.

-At the end of 2023 the business owned and managed 3,022 units and had delivered 1,304 new social homes in the period representing 43.2% new supply.
-Similar to metric 1, performance is tracking behind target due to the year end stock holding being significantly greater than assumed in setting the target.
-The business focusses solely on delivering social housing and we have not acquired or delivered any non-social housing units in 2023 and therefore have not reported against part b of this metric.
+The business focusses solely on delivering social housing and we have not acquired or delivered any non-social housing units in 2023 and therefore have not reported against part b of

-Metric 3 - Gearing 2023: 32.8%; Target: 50%
+Metric 3 - Gearing 2023: N/A; Target N/A